iel-amra/iel-amra/README.md

 🔭 I’m a student in 42 Lyon and I'm currently searching for an internship.
 I'm really intersted in complex algotithms and stimulating challenges.

 🌱 Here is an overview of my school projects (From the newest to the first oldest):
-- Transcendance, Grade 125/100 : It's a 5 people team project where the goal was to develop a single page website of a multiplayer game.
+- Transcendance, the final project, grade 125/100 : It's a 5 people team project where the goal was to develop a single page website of a multiplayer game.
 It pocesses a user management system with 3 different athentification systems, a playable game against an other distant user or against an AI oppenent, 1 vs 1 games and tournaments, multilanguages support, and other functionalities.
-- Irc
+- Irc : An irc protocol based chat server with basic commands.
-- Inception
+- Inception : A docker project based where all the images needed to be built from a clean image of debian.
-- Piscine CPP
+- Piscine CPP : A discovery of C++, from basic to complex notions such as templates, algorithms, casts and polymorphism (with different exercises such as the diamond problem)
-- Cub3D
+- Cub3D : A implementation of raycasting only using the processor and a lib called Minilibx.
+Minilibx only allows putting pixels to an image and reading.png or an .xpm files.
-- NetPractice
+- NetPractice : An introduction to Tcp-Ip protocols and routing tables.
-- Minishell
+- Minishell : A shell based on bash, with pipes, environnement handling, &&, || and () operators, redirections, basic built-ins, here-doc and wildcards
-- Philosophers
+- Philosophers : A project based on threads and mutexs, where the goal is to manage a group of philosphers, each one being represented with a thread.
+This project emphazes on optimization
-- Push_swap
+- Push_swap : The project consist of the creation of a sorting algorithm that needs to be optimized for a custom data structure given in the subject.
-- Pipex
+- So_long : A 2D plateformer developed with a lib called Minilibx.
+Minilibx only allows putting pixels to an image and reading.png or an .xpm files.
+The game engine needed to be implemented manually
-- So_long
+- Pipex : Discovering pipes and forks in C, as well as execve syscall.
-- Born2Beroot
+- Born2Beroot : An introduction to Virtual machines and OS installation and configuration.
 - Get_next_line
 - ft_printf
 - Libft